-Coastal Zone

-Between 1940 and the 1970s, during the peak of agricultural intensification and expansion, land redistributions to ejidos were minimal, as government support moved away from the ejido sector toward the private sector.
-Finally, in 1976, in response to continued peasant rebellions demanding land, the Luis Echeverria administration redistributed almost 100,000 ha to local peasants and formed 62 new ejidos in the region (Cristiani, 1984).
-Only about one-third of these lands was irrigated, and most of the other two-thirds was made up of near coastal lands that were seen to have little or no productive use at the time (Dabdoub, 1980).
-However, by the early to mid-1990s, with the rise of shrimp farming in the region, these coastal lands that were once seen as wastelands began to be perceived as potential gold mines.
+Coastal Zone.
+Between 1940 and 1970s, during the peak of agricultural intensification and expansion, land re-distributions to ejidos were minimal, as government support moved away from the ejido sector toward the private sector.
+Finally, in 1976, in response to continued peasant rebellions demanding land, the Luis Echeverria administration re-distributed almost 100,000 ha to local peasants and formed 62 new ejidos in the region (Cristiani 1984).
+Only about one third of these lands were irrigated and most of the other two-thirds were made up of near coastal lands that were seen to have little or no productive use at the time (Dabdoub 1980).
+However, by the early to mid-1990s with the rise of shrimp farming in the region, these coastal lands that were once seen as wastelands began to be perceived as potential goldmines.